-Coming from Punjabi and Tamil backgrounds, we were two very different people with diverse interests and worldviews.
+Coming from Punjabi and Tamil backgrounds respectively, we were two very different people with diverse interests and worldviews.
 She was not particularly interested in literature and often teased me about my love for classical music.
 Once when I pinged her, she responded casually with ‘ennadi’, having picked up the Tamil word from somewhere.
 I felt a thrill of joy on hearing her address me in Tamil, even though the term is not something that I am familiar with in real life, for it is colloquial slang that people rarely use in regular conversation.
 It was a beautiful moment which made me wonder for days afterwards about the significance of how language affects our interactions with the people around us, especially with those who are close and dear to us.
-Coming from a pan-Indian family with cousins and in-laws from across the length and breadth of the country, most of my communication with my extended family tends to be in English.
-Yet, there is something sweeter about talking in Hindi and also in Tamil, though I have not been able to analyse why.
+Coming from a pan-Indian family with cousins from across the length and breadth of the country, most of my communication with my extended family tends to be in English.
+Yet, it is sweeter to also talk in Hindi or Tamil, though I have not been able to analyse why.
 Strangely it is Geeta Didi whom I feel like asking about this.
 She loved analysing things, taking apart the pros and cons of every aspect of a statement or concept.

 When we first started talking, three of us – Geeta Didi, D my good friend and colleague and I were looking for matches, three very different women looking for three very different kinds of men.
 Both D and Didi eventually found the kind of partners they were looking for (D wanted a rich man who came from the same village as her ancestors did and Didi wanted someone who was goodhearted and culturally compatible) and were happily married within the next two years.
-While I kept an eye open for an intellectually compatible partner – a quest that I gave up on last year, having decided that it was more value-adding to work on my novels than spend another ten minutes of my life talking to yet another guy who bolted at the mention of metafiction.
-I never mentioned my decision to Didi.
-Earlier this year when I congratulated her on her fifth wedding anniversary, she wished me once again that I might find the right person soon.
-I hid my reply behind a smiley, unwilling to upset her by sharing the depressing reality that there were few single literary men of my age, and the truth of Dame Muriel Spark’s words that literary men did not want literary women but girls.
+While I kept an eye open for an intellectually compatible partner – a quest that I paused last year, having decided that it was more value-adding to work on my novels than spend another ten minutes of my life talking to yet another guy who bolted at the mention of metafiction.

 In between the last two years when she was being treated for cancer, there was a period when the doctors felt that she was completely cured.
 She had started making plans to resume work when the malady returned.
 Even while undergoing the painful chemo treatments and hospital visits, she took time to advise me over chat messages, sending me recipes for French and Russian salads, urging me to eat well and take care of my health.
 She was always there on the other side of the chat, ever ready with advice, love, a listening ear, a virtual hug.